 - In the evening: gradually introduce retinol to stimulate cell regeneration while minimizing irritation.

-Key points
+Key Points

 Shea butter is a valuable ally for nourishing and protecting mature skin.
 Here are our recommendations based on a detailed analysis:

-Skin type | Recommended Solution | Usage frequency |
+Skin type | Recommended solution | Usage Frequency |

 ---|---|---|

-Very dry | Pure shea butter | 2 times a day |
+Very dry | Pure shea butter | Twice a day |

-Mixed Mature | Shea butter + hyaluronic acid | Morning only |
+Mixed and Mature | Shea butter + Hyaluronic acid | Only in the morning |

 Sensitive | Shea butter (light formula) | Evening only |

-Adjust usage according to the season:
+Adjust your usage according to the season:

 - Winter: apply a generous layer in the evening.